Clubs and Activities

 Moderators: Ms. Thrush

 The Bicycle Club is open to all students.
 Students will go on bike rides on the trails of Lake County throughout the fall and spring.
 The group rides at a casual pace and riders of all skill levels are welcome.
 The club will watch videos, learn how to fix basic bike-related issues, and go to spin classes during the winter.
-To view some of the activities the club has done, please visit the club's Twitter page by clicking here.
+To view some of the activities the club has done, please visit the club's Twitter page.

 Moderator: Mr. Schultz